RedisLabs/redislabs-docs/content/connect/data-types/_index.md

 This section describes data type conversions from different sources, including:

-- Common/ANSI SQL types:
+- Common/ANSI SQL types
-- MySQL specific types:
+- MySQL specific types
-- Oracle specific types:
+- Oracle specific types
-- PostgreSQL specific types:
+- PostgreSQL specific types
-- Microsoft SQL Server specific data types:
+- Microsoft SQL Server specific data types

 Currently, Redis Connect stores incoming values as hashes.
 As a result, all supported incoming values are converted to a string type.
 The initial conversion is handled by the connector (Debezium).